annakohlberg/Sentinel-SDMs/README.md

 # Sentinel-SDMs
-Code to model the current and projected distribution of a forest-dependent sentinel, the varied thrush (_Ixoreus naevius_).
+Code to model the current and projected distribution of a forest-dependent sentinel, the varied thrush (_Ixoreus naevius_), across federally managed forests in the Pacific Northwest, USA.